 Step 1: Identify trait-related expression datasets: For each trait, collect one set of experiments [NCBI GEO] that are relevant to the trait (e.g. gene expression during seed development).
 Collect a second set of expression data under unrelated conditions.
 Transcriptomic data from Next-Gen sequencing or microarrays can be used as available (see Fig. 2).
 Genes that do not show variation, as determined by a minimum variance cut-off across all experiments are designated “housekeeping” genes, and are removed from further analysis.
 For Next-Gen data, further filters are applied to remove poor quality data (e.g. low counts).
 After filtering, raw counts are normalized using a full-quantile method [Bullard et.al.
 BMC Bioinformatics 2010].

 Step 2: Compute gene correlations: Build gene correlation networks separately in each of species S1…Sn.
-We will use methods for correlation proven useful in other plant network tools including Pearson correlation coefficient [Usadel et. al., Plant, cell and environment, 2009], as well as cosine coefficient (CoP) [Ogata et. al., Bioinformatics 2010] and Mutual rank [ATTEDII, PlaNet] [Obayashi et.al., NAR 2008; Mutwil et.al., Plant cell, 2011] and also test the other correlation methods discussed in Aim 1.
+We will use methods for correlation proven useful in other plant network tools including Pearson correlation coefficient [Usadel et. al., Plant, cell and environment, 2009], cosine coefficient (CoP) [Ogata et. al., Bioinformatics 2010]m Mutual rank [ATTEDII, PlaNet] [Obayashi et.al., NAR 2008; Mutwil et.al., Plant cell, 2011] and the other correlation methods discussed in Aim 1.
 A gene correlation network (CNi) for species Si consists of edges {g1, g2} such that the absolute value of the correlation between these two genes is at least 0.7 with p-value <=0.05

 Step 3.
 Consensus through “weighting” of nodes and edges: First form correlation networks in each species of interest (e.g. each crop).
-A gene g in such a network that passes an orthology cutoff (e.g. stringent BLAST e-value cutoff) with respect to some Arabidopsis gene g’, will give g’ a vote which we will call a “weight” from now on (because we will eventually give different “weights” to different species depending on phylogenomic distance).
+A gene g in such a network that passes an orthology cutoff (e.g. stringent BLAST e-value cutoff) with respect to some Arabidopsis gene g’, will give g’ a vote which we will call a “weight” from now on (because we will eventually give different “weights” to different species depending on phylogenomic distance and numbers of paralogs).
 Thus g’ may receive “weights” from several genes in each network and from multiple species networks as in Fig 5.
 If g does not pass the orthology cutoff with respect to any gene in Arabidopsis, but is orthologous enough to genes in other crop species, then we consider that gene to be a candidate for a “knock-in” experiment in Arabidopsis.
 If there is an edge between g1 and g2 in a species-specific network, and g1 exceeds the orthology cutoff to g1’ in Arabidopsis (as does g2 with respect to g2’), then add a “weight” to the edge between g1’ and g2’.
 Experimentally validated edges from Arabidopsis provide additional weights to the network edges and nodes.
-Edges representing predicted cis-binding sites for Arabidopsis transcription factors [Gutierrez et al, 2008, Nero et al 2009], are added to provide confidence and direction to the regulation network.
+Edges representing predicted cis-binding sites for Arabidopsis transcription factors [Gutierrez et al, 2008, Nero et al 2009] are added to provide confidence and direction to the regulation network.
 The final network including nodes, edges and weights, forms the Treturn network within Arabidopsis.

 Step 4: Identify conserved network modules: The reciprocal of the weights of the edges form a measure of distance, thus assigning low distance to genes that have often been associated together.
 Next, we perform clustering using K-means clustering or possibly Affinity Propagation Clustering [Frey and Dueck, Science 2007] based on this distance measure.
 Candidate clusters may be ranked based on the median “weight” count for the nodes, the mean thickness of edges, or edge density.